quixio/quix-streams/docs/connectors/sources/kafka-source.md

 ## Consumer group

-The Kafka Replicator consumer group is build from the application consumer group and the source name.
-It is used to store the processed messages offset.
-Changing either the application consumer group or the source name will reset the Kafka Replicator state.
-For more information see [the glossary](https://quix.io/docs/kb/glossary.html?h=consumer+group#consumer-group)
+The Kafka Replicator consumer group is the source name prefixed by `source-`.
+Changing the name will reset the source state and it will re-replicate the data based on the configured `auto_offset_reset`.
+It is not based on the application consumer group, changing the application consumer group will not reset the source.

-The Kafka Replicator commit the messages offset on the destination cluster.
-Only read access on the source cluser is necessary.
+For more information about consumer group [see the glosary](https://quix.io/docs/kb/glossary.html?h=consumer+group#consumer-group)